Chris-McGonigle/island-flowers/README.md

 After losing her role as a childcare social worker during the pandemic, the client set about turning her flower arranging hobby into a viable business.

-Up until this point the client had been relying on word of mouth, Facebook and Instagram to drive business leads.
+Up until this point the client has been relying on word of mouth, Facebook and Instagram to drive business leads.

-After a succesful launch, the client now wants to build on her business, ad seeing how useful a website has been for competitors, she now feels the time is right to set up her own dedicated website.
+After a succesful launch, the client now wants to build on her business, and seeing how useful a website has been for competitors, she now feels the time is right to set up her own dedicated web presence.

 ## Desktop
 ![Desktop View](/readme-images/desktop.png)